Harshsingh2003/vidhyarti/README.md

 # vidhyarti
-A website to help students
+A website to help students .
+To get there reqirements done